jstnmthw/next-static-blog/_posts/linux-webserver-motd.md

   url: '/public/images/crosswalk-in-japan.jpg'
 ---

 Have you ever logged into your Linux server and wished for a more informative and stylish welcome message?
-The Message of the Day (MOTD) is the first thing you see when connecting to your server via SSH, and with a few simple steps, you can customize it to display essential system information in a visually appealing manner.
+The Message of the Day (MOTD) is the first thing you see when connecting to your server via SSH, this script will customize it to display essential system information in a visually appealing manner.

 ## Remove existing motd's (optional)